hotschedules/slate/source/includes/bodhimobile/MobileTools/app-tools_cli.md

 **categories { }**
 The categories array allows you to give the Bodhi app store taxonomical information about how your app relates to other applications.
-Examples include financial, inventory, mangegement
+Examples include financial, inventory, mangagement

 **public_path'/xxx/xxx'**
 The Public Path is a location off of root that allows developers to save items that should be publically visable and available.
 The Public Path folder should contain screenshots and Icons that the global app store can use.
 The global_store_icon as well as the screenshots settings objects should all be relative paths to the public path.